 Roots: Large underground tubers and above-ground roots called stolons.

 Invasive in moist soils.
 Becomes highly invasive in rainy weather.

 Toxic / Danger: Handling plant may cause skin irritation.

 Drought tolerant: Yes.

 Sun: Full sun to full shade.
-Full sun produces the most flowers.
+Full sun produces the most flowers at one time.